-- Action 3.14.1.
-On commercial corridors where demand for the curb is high, treat businesses as destinations and prioritize loading needs. - Action 3.14.2.
-Engage in outreach with local business associations early in the process to gather feedback. - Action 3.14.3.
-Support businesses during facility construction with outreach and promotion efforts. - Action 3.14.4.
-Participate in SFMTA and Office of Workforce and Development (OEWD) working groups and processes to access key issues and economic conditions for future plan updates. - Action 3.14.5.
-Provide SFMTA planning staff time to contribute to OEWD provided efforts for economic grants and resources that support businesses in corridors where bikeway and asset projects are being planned. - Engage with both citywide and local school communities in San Policy 15.
-Francisco to address safety concerns at all San Francisco schools and support increased in biking and rolling to school for those families who are interested in doing so. - Action 3.15.1.
-Ensure that SFMTA is engaged in all processes related to SFUSD school enrollment and selection to ensure families have as many transportation-to-school options as possible. - Action 3.15.2.
-Develop and support relationships with PTAs and PTOs, as well as specific school leaders to bring families further into SFMTA planning and transportation decision-making processes and identify how the agency can better support the communities. - Ensure close coordination and alignment with SFMTA's Transit Policy 16.
-Division to prioritize needs of vehicle operators and on-street operations and avoid conflicts when planning bicycle facilities. - Action 3.16.1.
+Bolster economic vitality by designing an biking and rolling network that bring San Franciscans to the doorstops of small business safely, conveniently, and sustainably.
+Action 3.14.3.
+Support businesses during facility construction with outreach and promotion efforts.
+Action 3.14.4.
+Participate in SFMTA and Office of Workforce and Development (OEWD) working groups and processes to access key issues and economic conditions for future plan updates.
+Action 3.14.5.
+Provide SFMTA planning staff time to contribute to OEWD provided efforts for economic grants and resources that support businesses in corridors where bikeway and asset projects are being planned.
+Action 3.15.1.
+Ensure that SFMTA is engaged in all processes related to SFUSD school enrollment and selection to ensure families have as many transportation-to-school options as possible.
+Action 3.16.1.
 Maintain close relationships between bicycle planning and implementation teams and SFMTA Transit Planning and Muni Operations, including regular meetings to check in on the status of projects, planning and operational issues.

-North Star with Fire Department High Usage Areas
+North Star with Fire Department High Usage Areas designed to use alternative bikeway locations to not delay or stress transit service, join on corridors where protected bikeways separate modes, and directly engage transit stations to facilitate usage.

 The North Star network is designed to use alternative bikeway locations to not impact high usages areas for the SF Fire Department.
 North Star with Muni Service